ply-ct/ply/docs/topics/cases.md

 layout: topic
 ---
 ## Cases
-Real-world APIs need powerful testing tools.
+Real-world APIs need powerful test automation.
 Ply cases deliver ultimate control by enabling you to run your requests programmatically using [TypeScript](https://www.typescriptlang.org/).

 Case suites are signified by applying the `@suite` decorator to a TypeScript class: